Vishwanath-J-25/Vishwanath-J-25/README.md

 - 📫 Reach me at **vishwanathj2525@gmail.com**

 <!-- ⚡ Fun Tidbit -->
-- ⚡ Fun fact: I love finding hidden data treasures and turning them into useful insights!
+- ⚡ Fun fact: **Data analysts are like  detectives, deciphering stories hidden within data in the digital world.
+They use data as their evidence and statistical tools as their magnifying glasses to uncover valuable insights and trends, helping organizations make informed decisions.** 🔍📊🕵️‍♂️

 ## 🌐 Connect with Me: